Introduction to Dating Timber-Framed Buildings in the South East

 The course will be limited to 12 participants, and is suitable for all.
 No special clothing or equipment is required, but please bring outdoor clothing and sturdy footwear.

-£115 per person, which includes tuition, teas & coffees and a light lunch.
+£115 per person, which includes tuition, teas and coffees and a light lunch.
 Please let the Museum know in advance special dietary requirements.